ngrq123/bright-chatbot-tutorial/README.md

 }
 ```

-By calling the `getName` function by passing in the `PAGE_ACCESS_TOKEN` and `sender_psid`, which is retrieved when the user uses the chatbot, we are able to retrieve the user's name and personalise the message with their name to allow you to have better social ineteraction with your users.
+The `getName` function takes in two parameters: `PAGE_ACCESS_TOKEN` and `sender_psid`.
+These are required to retrieve the user's first name.

+> The `getName` function sends a request to Facebook and the result has to be processed before generating a response.
+To do so, you need to utilise async/await.
+You can only perform an await in an asynchronous function and whenever you call an asynchronous function, any function that calls it has to be asynchronous as well.

+We will incorporate the user's first name in the welcome response and in the receipt.

 ```js
 // Processes and sends text message